-In 1945 Northwestern Bell reported that there were 480,000 telephones in the State.
+Northwestern Bell reported that there were 480,000 telephones in the State.
 2.89 million calls were made per day, and the company had 6,100 employees.

-In 1946-47, the North American Numbering Plan divided the US and Canada into area codes.
+The North American Numbering Plan divided the US and Canada into area codes.
 The numbers 9 and 0 took a long time to dial on rotary phones, so the biggest cities were given a break with lower area codes:

 - 212: New York

 - 312: Chicago

 In 1947 the Village Council wrote to the State Railroad and Warehouse Commission to protest the increase in Northwestern Bell’s phone rates.